WittyPlex/official-blog/README.md

   Official blog for WittyPlex based on Gatsby
 </h1>

-** We are a digital creative design, software solution provider and App development studio based in Bangladesh.**
+**We are a digital creative design, software solution provider and App development studio based in Bangladesh.**

 WittyPlex provides in-house design and development services.
 This includes all digital goods - the creation of websites, games, mobile and desktop apps.

-_You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_You may want to check out live version of [official blog](https://blogs.wittyplex.com/)._

 <!--